 The Western Honey Bee is the most widespread of nine honey bee species in the world.
 Though originally feral, it has long been domesticated by humans to facilitate honey collection and is now predominantly managed as a honey producer and crop pollinator.
-Originally common across Europe, Western Asia and Africa, it is now found across the globe.
+Originally common in Europe, Western Asia and Africa, it is now found across the globe.

 The bees live in colonies with a clear division of tasks among its inhabitants regarding labor and reproduction.